dustinpfister/blog_posts/_posts/canvas-example-star.md

 <!-- more -->

 ## 1 - A basic canvas star example using a module and external draw methods.

+So here is a canvas example that will draw stars to a canvas element.
+In makes use of a module that is used to create an array of points, and then another module that is used to draw those points to the canvas.

 ### 1.1 - The module to make a canvas star